-- 1) In principle, only female players may take part in the DCMF, they are referred to as players. - 2) In addition, each team may field one male youth player who has not yet reached his 14th birthday.
-The youth player may not have more than one year's playing experience, and may not have played at representative level (regional team).
-Proof of age must be presented on request to the opposing team. - 3) Ideally games should be played with 11 players in each team.
+- 1) Only female players may take part in the DCMF, they are referred to as players. - 2) Ideally games should be played with 11 players in each team.
 However, games may not be played with less than 7 players per team to achieve an official result.
 If one team has fewer than 11 players but at least 7 players then substitute players from the opposition team may play for the team with fewer players, to achieve a maximum of 11 players.
-This only applies if the opposition team has 12 or more players available and agrees for them to act as substitutes. - 4) If a club registers two teams for the same league and group, it shall name 6 players who may only play for the first team.
+This only applies if the opposition team has 12 or more players available and agrees for them to act as substitutes. - 3) If a club registers two teams for the same league and group, it shall name 6 players who may only play for the first team.
 The named players should be the best players from the previous season.
 All other players may switch between the two teams.